Spec-Driven Development

 Build, exercise, and deploy

-• Anything using the target port will be shut down
+Anything using the target port is shut down

-• Your service will be exercised through the real endpoints to verify functionality.
-This is like building and exercising a custom Postman script or writing and using your own shell script, except its easier and automated.
+Your service is exercised through the real endpoints to verify functionality.
+This is like building and exercising a custom Postman script or writing and using your own shell script, except it is easier and automated.

-• If you make changes to any of the documents, either from within or without your agent chat, your service will be recompiled and automatically restarted
+If you make changes to any of the documents, either from within or outside your agent chat, your service is recompiled and automatically restarted

-If you want to deploy your service to Akka’s infrastructure through Akka Automated Operations, you can simply use the /akka.deploy command.
-This command will prompt you for the organization and project into which you want to deploy.
+If you want to deploy your service to Akka’s infrastructure through Akka Automated Operations, use the /akka.deploy command.
+This command prompts you for the organization and project into which you want to deploy.
 It then seamlessly deploys your service, automatically doing a rolling update of the service cluster if one is already running.

 Specify your ideas!

 The greatest barrier to building new things is rarely the idea.
-It’s usually in the implementation.
-Spec-Driven Development frees you from this barrier, letting you turn your ideas into specification and plan prompts, and watching as Claude (or whatever agent you’re using) generates and populates a to-do list and implements all of the code for you.
+It is usually in the implementation.
+Spec-Driven Development frees you from this barrier, letting you turn your ideas into specification and plan prompts, and watching as your agent generates and populates a to-do list and implements all of the code for you.

-Using SDD with careful feature scoping and concise technical implementation plans, you’re never more than a matter of minutes from a feature you can interact with.
-With Akka, you know those features will automatically be powerful, resilient, scalable distributed systems.
+Using SDD with careful feature scoping and concise technical implementation plans, you are never more than a matter of minutes from a feature you can interact with.
+With Akka, those features automatically become powerful, resilient, scalable distributed systems.

 SDD commands in your coding assistant